Answering Singaporeans' Question: Should You Cancel Your Investment-Linked Policy (ILP)?

 - What exactly is the objective of you getting the policy?
 Does it make sense to get an ILP or to get an individual insurance and invest the rest on your own?

 - Some agents may come forward and show you charts like the one below, to show the profitability of the life insurer that they represent.
 Do note that the percentage is not a full representation of what the consumers will get.
-Percentage like this excludes management fee and administration fee which can add up to a huge amount.
+Percentage of this excludes management fee and administration fee which can add up to a huge amount.

 - Many times the terms and conditions are written in a way whereby it is difficult for an average Singaporean to understand, ask around for a second opinion, be it from your friends or a Personal Finance Facebook Group.